 Educational Background:

 I have been in public schools in Tulsa my entire professional life.
 I first started teaching at East Central HS in 2008, then Clinton MS, and I joined TSAS in 2011 as an English teacher.
 In 2016, I started as the first middle school principal.
 This job is the supreme joy of my life.
 I love our school, our students, our families, and our teachers and staff deeply.
 In my spare time, I hang out with my wife Amanda and our two kids Adrian and David.
-I love soccer, food, Bright Eyes, crossword puzzles, riding my bike, making soup, TV, and relaxation.
+I love playing, refereeing, and watching soccer.
+I love music (currently into Bright Eyes, The National, Protomartyr, Fire in Little Africa, and boygenius).
+I like reading magazines, riding my bike, and looking for my keys.

 I do the work I do because I draw strength and clarity from our students.
 I see all the answers for all of our problems in them and am filled with hope at their brilliance, senses of humor, and innate strength.
 I will be at TSAS for as long as they let me and I look forward to every twist and turn in the road as we wind our way toward self-actualization together.